 Information sharing and academies

-Requirements on academies differ slightly and are derived from Part 6 of the Schedule to the Education (Independent School Standards) Regulations 2014.
+Requirements of academies differ slightly and are derived from part 6 of the schedule to the Education (Independent School Standards) Regulations 2014.

-Under Part 6, academies must provide an annual written report of each registered pupil’s progress and attainment in the main subject areas taught, to the parents of that registered pupil (except that no report need be provided where the parent has agreed otherwise).
+Academies must provide a parent with an annual written report of a registered pupil’s progress and attainment in the main subject areas unless the parent has agreed otherwise.

 Informing non-resident parents

-Schools are not required to seek the consent of the parent with whom the child resides before either recording the contact details of the non-resident parent, or sending them their child’s prescribed statutory educational information.
-There is also no requirement for a school to request a solicitor’s letter from a parent who does not live with the child, as evidence that they are a parent entitled to educational information about their child.
-Nor does a school need a court order directing them to provide statutory information to any parent who is entitled to it.
+A school does not need to seek the consent of a resident parent before recording the contact details of the non-resident parent or sending them their child’s educational information.
+It does not need to ask for a solicitor’s letter from a non-resident parent as evidence that they are entitled to access this information.
+No court order is required before providing statutory information to any parent entitled to receive it.

-Where schools need parental consent to outings and activities, headteachers should seek the consent from the resident parent unless the decision is likely to have a long-term and significant impact on the child, or the non-resident parent has requested to be asked for consent in all such cases.
+If a school needs parental consent for extra-curricular visits and activities, a headteacher should seek the consent of the resident parent.
+Exceptions to this are when the decision is likely to have a long-term and significant impact on the child, or the non-resident parent has requested to be asked for consent in all cases.

-In cases where the school considers it necessary or has been asked to seek consent from both parents, you may wish to assume that parental consent has not been given unless all parents agree.
-Such an approach ensures that the school has treated the views of each parent equally and will also help to safeguard the position of the school in terms of exposure to any potential civil liability where, for example, the child is injured while on a school trip.
+If a school considers it necessary or has been asked to seek consent from both parents, it may wish to assume parental consent has not been given unless both agree.
+Such an approach ensures that the school has treated the views of each parent equally and will help safeguard its position in terms of exposure to any civil liability if, for example, the child is injured while on a school trip.

-Schools should avoid becoming involved in any disagreement between parents but might want to suggest that where parents cannot agree they seek independent legal advice about obtaining a court order setting out exactly what decisions each parent can make in respect of the child (a Specific-Issue or Prohibited Steps Order as appropriate).
+The school should avoid becoming involved in any disagreement between parents, but might want to suggest that, if they cannot agree, they seek independent legal advice about obtaining a prohibited steps order or specific issue order setting out exactly which decisions each parent can make in respect of their child.

-Medical treatment – seeking consent following accident or injury
+Medical treatment: seeking consent following an accident or injury

-Schools may experience problems when a child has had an accident and consent might be needed for emergency medical treatment.
-The Children Act 1989, section 3 provides that people who do not have parental responsibility but nonetheless have care of a child may:
+A school may experience an issue when a child has had an accident and consent is needed for emergency medical treatment.
+Section 3 of the Children Act 1989 states that a person who does not have parental responsibility but nonetheless has care of a child may:

 …do what is reasonable in all the circumstances of the case for the purpose of safeguarding or promoting the child’s welfare.

-This would allow schools to act ‘in loco parentis’, in place of a parent, or allow them to seek consent from a parent who may not hold parental responsibility.
+This allows a school to act ‘in loco parentis’ – that is, in place of a parent – or to seek consent from a parent who may not hold parental responsibility.

-It would clearly be reasonable for a school to take a child who needs to have a wound stitched up to hospital, but the parents, including the non-resident parent who has asked to be kept informed of events involving the child, should be informed as soon as possible.
+It would clearly be reasonable for a school to take a child who needs to have a wound stitched to hospital, but the parents – including the non-resident parent who has asked to be kept informed of events involving the child – should be informed as soon as possible.

-All schools must have regard to the Keeping Children Safe in Education (KCSIE) statutory guidance, which explains what schools and their staff must do and should do to safeguard their pupils.
+All schools must have regard to the statutory guidance on keeping children safe in education (KCSIE), which explains what schools and their staff must and should do to safeguard pupils.

 Safeguarding is defined in KCSIE as:

-KCSIE emphasises that everyone who comes into contact with children and their families has a role to play in safeguarding children.
-School and college staff are particularly important, as they are in a position to identify concerns early and provide help for children, to prevent concerns from escalating.
-They should consider, at all times, what is in the best interests of the child.
+KCSIE emphasises that everyone who comes into contact with children and their families has a role to play in safeguarding.
+School and college staff are particularly important, as they are in a position to identify concerns early and provide help for children so as to prevent concerns from escalating.
+They should consider at all times what is in the best interests of a child.

-The designated safeguarding lead working with children’s social care should generally lead on any decisions about sharing information related to safeguarding concerns with parents.
 Information sharing should always be in the best interests of the child.
-It will be especially important that a school works closely with children’s social care, to consider next steps, if there is reason to believe sharing information with a parent will potentially put a child at greater risk of harm.
+It will be especially important that a school works closely with children’s social care to consider next steps if it has reason to believe sharing information with a parent will potentially put a child at greater risk of harm.

-Safeguarding information sharing advice can be found in:
+Guidance about safeguarding and information sharing can be found in:

 Changing a surname